 SPITE THROUGHOUT HISTORY

-Yesterday, we looked at the problem with spite fences.
+Last Friday (before the final long weekend of summer), we looked at the problem with spite fences.
 Spite fences, we noted, are usually defined by statute.
 But not always.

 In some places, a spite fence was defined the same way that Justice Potter Stewart defined pornography of when quipped in Jacobellis v.
 Ohio: “I shall not today attempt further to define the kinds of material I understand to be embraced within that shorthand description; and perhaps I could never succeed in intelligibly doing so.
 But I know it when I see it …”